Biostar Reveals Specifications For AMD Ryzen 4000 Renoir APUs

-Biostar has been a great source of information for AMD's looming Ryzen 4000-series (codename Renoir) desktop APUs these last few days.
+Biostar has been a great source of information for AMD's looming Ryzen 4000-series (codename Renoir) desktop APUs.
 After exposing Renoir's lack of support for PCIe 4.0 yesterday, the motherboard manufacturer has now spilled the beans on the specifications for the Zen 2 APUs.

 Eagle-eyed hardware sleuth @KOMACHI_ENSAKA discovered that Biostar has listed the Renoir chips in the Racing B550GTQ motherboard's list of supported Ryzen processors.
 Although the manufacturer attempted to keep the details to a minimum, we still have the the previous leak from German publication Igor's Lab to fall onto.
 After a quick comparison, Igor's specifications concur with Biostar's listed specifications, so there are grounds to assume that the core counts should be spot on as well.